 Cedar Plank Jalapeno Popper Twice Baked Potatoes

 If you’re afraid of the spiciness from the jalapeno, you can omit them and still have fantastic potatoes.
-But, I have found that cooked jalapenos tend to be less spicy, adding a wonderful pepper flavor without a lot of heat.
+But, I have found that cooked jalapenos tend to be less spicy, adding a wonderful pepper flavor without a lot of heat to these cedar plank jalapeno popper twice baked potatoes.
 You can substitute poblano but you’re going to have a hard time explaining your cedar plank poblano popper twice baked potatoes!

 Also try my cedar planked Hasselback potatoes.